 Bachelor of Arts (BA) in Theology and Religion

 Engaging with a wide variety of texts will develop your critical, analytical and comparative skills.
-You will acquire competence in at least one of six languages and be able to read sacred texts in their original language.
+You will acquire competence in at least one of six languages (typically Biblical Hebrew and/or Greek) and be able to read sacred texts in their original language.

-Students pursuing this route with Approved Prior Learning will pursue a range of options in their two years in order to ensure that they have covered all aspects of the curriculum.
+Students pursuing this route with Approved Prior Learning will have a range of options in their two years in order to ensure that they have covered all aspects of the curriculum.

 Master of Theology in Applied Theology